-Professional Practice Experience I HIT 210 3 crs.
-32 hrs.
+Professional Practice Experience I HIT 210

 This is a supervised learning experience in affiliated clinical sites that enables the student to acquire competence in health information management procedures directly related to the course content of all previous HIT courses.
 Students are required to complete three projects assigned from the clinical site.
 Each student completes a coding software program that contains six learning modules.
 Students are also introduced to the "Encoder" software program, pharmacology, and reimbursement systems (e.g., prospective payment).
 Prerequisites: HIT 206, HIT 209, HIT 215, CIS 100, and BIO 426

-HIM Medical/Legal Applications HIT 215 3 crs.
-3 hrs.
+HIM Medical/Legal Applications

 This course covers all federal and state laws (e.g., HIPAA) that are applicable to the HIM profession.
 It will also cover the legal principles applicable to malpractice, New York State statutes, different types and completeness of consent forms requirements, legally acceptable release of confidential medical information including special situations (e.g., mental, drug dependence or AIDS diagnoses), and legal terms utilized within the profession.
-Prerequisites: HIT 206, HIT 209, CIS 200, and BIO 426
+Prerequisites: HIT 110, HIT 111, and HIT 112 Corequisites: HIT 209, CIS 100, and BIO 426

-Performance Improvement and Data Analysis
+Performance Improvement and Data Analysis 3 crs.
+4 hrs.